setrar/ca/labs/1-rars/README.md

 ## Launch RARS, settings, help, registers

-Launch RARS (just and type `rars` in your terminal), open the `Settings` menu and configure it according the following picture:
+Launch RARS (just type `rars` in your terminal), open the `Settings` menu and configure it according the following picture:

 ![RARS settings](../../doc/data/rars-settings-no-pseudo.png)